HMS Portia (1810): Career

 In August 1813 Lieutenant William Adams took temporary command.

+On 18 September 1814, she departed Plymouth with a squadron, led by the capital ships Bedford and Norge, that carried the advance guard of Major General John Keane's army, destined for North America.
+On 3 November 1814, she arrived at Bermuda, carrying dispatches.

+On 26 February 1815, she departed Bermuda, arriving at Barbados on 18 March 1815.
+On 21 March, she set sail for Trinidad and Tobago with the convoy.
 On 27 April 1815 Lieutenant Silas Thomson Hood was promoted to Commander; he commissioned Portia for the Halifax station.
+She was moored at Bermuda between 4 May and 12 May 1815.
+She was ordered to remain in North America.
 On 29 July 1815 Portia captured the sloop Sylph at Bermuda.
 (Note: A first-class share of the prize money was worth £3 16s 3 3/4d; a sixth-class share, that of an ordinary seaman, was worth 3s 2 1/4d.)
+On 26 August 1815 she arrived at Bermuda.
+On 14 November 1815, she sailed to New Providence.

 On 1 May 1816 Commander John Wilson was appointed to command of Portia, still on the Halifax Station, to take her back to England.

-Portia sailed for England on 16 July 1816 and was paid off in August.
+Portia sailed for England on 16 July 1816 and was paid off in August, after having arrived in Portsmouth on 7 August 1816.

 Fate

 The "Principal Officers and Commissioners of His Majesty's Navy" offered Portia for sale on 30 January 1817 at Sheerness.
 She finally sold on 6 March 1817 to Mr. Marclark for £800 for breaking up.